Uninett/nav/doc/hacking/snmp-tunnels.rst

 ==============================

-1. Copy the content of :file:`docker-compose.snmp.yml` into :file:`docker-compose.override.yml` or later run docker-compose like this:
+1. Copy the content of :file:`docker-compose.snmp.yml` into :file:`docker-compose.override.yml` or later run docker compose like this:
    ``docker compose -f docker-compose.yml -f docker-compose.snmp.yml up``.

 2. Change the line ``command: 192.168.0.1 user@my-hop-host 10000`` to the ip